— Xander Cage, handily summing up the premise of the movie.

 Bomb-Throwing Anarchists: The villains, who intended to launch a chemical attack against several cities to provoke a world war and cause all order to break down leading to global freedom... somehow.
 The hero, on the other hand, has almost exactly the same social philosophy without the "killing people" part.

 Several X-Games athletes as themselves in the opening sequence.

-The German Metal band Rammstein is the band performing in the concert scene.
+The German Metal band Rammstein is the band performing in the opening concert scene.

 Combat Pragmatist: Yorgi tries to just shoot the protagonists, but the room exploded.